evangelosIlias/webapp/README.md

 ![](examples_images/exampleImage10.png)

-## Contributions
+## Customization

-    Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+  - Feel free to download the project and make any amendments based on your requirements.

 ## License

-    This project is licensed under the MIT License.
+  - This project is licensed under the [MIT License](LICENSE).